ryanegis/support-portal/docs/Troubleshooting/Troubleshooting Server.md

 If you expect some rule to be applied to created/updated/deleted document and it doesn't it's probably because that document doesn't get covered by rule's source conditions.

-To see if that's the case, set `com.egis.index.query` to DEBUG in __Services -> Logging__ admin section.
-And then you'll see the SQL queries and their result set counts in log console.
+To see if that's the case, set `com.egis.index.query` to DEBUG - see how in [Log Levels](#log-levels) section.
+Then you'll see the SQL queries and their result set counts in log console.